Independence property of the Busemann function in exactly solvable KPZ models: Modifications for the inverse-gamma polymer

 The partition function with horizontal boundary $Y[0]$ is defined by

 Then the increments $I, J$ and the dual weights from \eqref{def_inc} are now given by

 The inter-departure time and the sojourn time become

 Next, we will give the modifications needed in order to lift the results presented in Section \ref{q_basic} to the positive-temperature setting.
-The main ingredient for proving Proposition \ref{A_nest} was previously Lemma A.4 in \cite{Fan-Sep-20}, but now we replace it with Lemma 6.3 from \cite{bat-fan-sep-23-}.
+The main ingredient for proving Proposition \ref{A_nest} was \cite[Lemma A.4]{Fan-Sep-20}, but now we replace it with \cite[Lemma 6.3]{bat-fan-sep-23-}.
 As a result, Proposition \ref{D_to_LPP} and Proposition \ref{S_to_LPP} remain valid, as they follow from Proposition \ref{A_nest}.
-The queueing identity in Proposition \ref{2level} relied on Lemma 4.5 from \cite{Fan-Sep-20}, and it can be replaced with the positive-temperature version, presented in Lemma A.5 of \cite{Bus-Sep-22}.
-Regarding the independence result in Proposition \ref{BK}, it was originally based on Lemma B.2 of \cite{Fan-Sep-20}.
-The corresponding positive-temperature counterpart can be found in Lemma B.2 of \cite{Bus-Sep-22} and applied to our induction argument.
+The queueing identity in Proposition \ref{2level} relied on \cite[Lemma 4.5]{Fan-Sep-20}, and it can be replaced with the positive-temperature version in \cite[Lemma A.5]{Bus-Sep-22}.
+Regarding the independence result in Proposition \ref{BK}, it was originally based on \cite[Lemma B.2]{Fan-Sep-20}.
+The corresponding positive-temperature counterpart can be found in \cite[Lemma B.2]{Bus-Sep-22} and applied to our induction argument.

 Next, let us move on to Section \ref{pf_main1}.
 To start, the difference of last-passage values inside the collection $\{\mathcal{Q}^k\}_{k=1}^K$ will be replaced by the corresponding ratios of partition functions.
 The statement and proof of Theorem \ref{ind_B} remain unchanged for the positive-temperature setting.
-In Proposition \ref{last_step}, the random variables inside the collection $\{\mathcal{E}_k\}_{k=1}^K$ will now be replaced by the exponential of the Busemann increments, i.e. $e^{B^{\rho_{k}}_{y_{i+1}, y_i}}$.
+In Proposition \ref{last_step}, the random variables inside the collection $\{\mathcal{E}_k\}_{k=1}^K$ will now be replaced by the exponential of the Busemann increments, i.e.~$\exp({B^{\rho_{k}}_{\mathbf y_{i+1}, \mathbf y_i}})$.
 The main inputs for the proof rely on Theorem 3.2 and Lemma 3.3 from \cite{Fan-Sep-20}.
-For the positive version of \cite[Theorem 3.2]{Fan-Sep-20}, we can refer to Theorem 4.1 in \cite{bat-fan-sep-23-}.
-The result for the horizontal Busemann increments from \cite[Lemma 3.3]{Fan-Sep-20} can be found in Theorem 6.23(a) of \cite{bat-fan-sep-23-}, while the vertical Busemann increments can be derived from Step 2 in the proof of Theorem 6.23 in \cite{bat-fan-sep-23-}.
+The positive-temperature version of these can be found in \cite[Theorem 4.1]{bat-fan-sep-23-}, \cite[Theorem 6.23(a)]{bat-fan-sep-23-} and step 2 in the proof of Theorem 6.23 in \cite{bat-fan-sep-23-}.